 Audio By Carbonatix

-Gilead last year invested $320 million in Arcus at $21 per share and amend their partnership to speed development of Arcus’ antibodies domvanalimab and zimberelimab.
+Gilead last year invested $320 million in Arcus at $21 per share and amended their partnership to speed development of Arcus’ antibodies.

-Arcus’ shares slid 14% in premarket trading following the news, while Gilead was marginally down.
+Arcus shares slid 8% in morning trading following the news, while Gilead edged slightly lower.

-An independent monitoring committee recommended ending the study after an interim analysis showed the Arcus regimen did not improve the overall survival rate compared to the standard treatment.
+An independent monitoring committee recommended ending the study after an interim analysis showed the Arcus regimen did not improve the overall survival rate, compared with the standard treatment.

 No new safety issues were found, the companies said.

-A related mid-stage study, testing the same combo regime, will also be discontinued, Arcus said.
+A related mid-stage study, testing the same combo regimen, will also be discontinued, Arcus said.

 Gilead and Arcus said they are informing regulators and study investigators about the development and will publish a detailed analysis later.